clue/confgen/README.md

 ```

 This project aims to run on any platform and thus does not require any PHP
-extensions and supports running on legacy PHP 5.3 through current PHP 7+ and
+extensions and supports running on legacy PHP 5.3 through current PHP 7+.
-HHVM.
 It's *highly recommended to use PHP 7+* for this project.

 > If you want to create the above `confgen.phar` locally, you have to clone